 In summary, try on one mask first before making a bunch or else you may have a stack of masks that are too big.
-I found my best fit with the pleated face mask style was with ties around the head because I could bend over and turn quickly with no mask slippage.
 I recommend putting long hair in ponytails if you go the behind-the-head ties route, shown below.

-How to add nose wire to face masks (either style)
+How to add nose wire to face masks (for either mask style)

 Now if you really want masks to fit well, or if you have glasses, then adding wire is a must.
 Wire keeps my mask from slipping down my face.
-I made my nose wire removable so that I can slip it out before washing in the machine, but now I sew them in permanently.
-I’ll show you two ways how to add nose wire to face masks: (1) adhesive nose bridge wire, (2) sewing wire into the mask while you’re making it, (3) adding wire to purchased or finished masks.
+Initially, I made my nose wire removable to slip it out before washing in the machine, but now I sew them in permanently.
+I’ll show you three ways how to add nose wire to face masks: (1) adhesive nose bridge wire, (2) sewing wire into the mask while you’re making it, (3) adding wire to purchased or finished masks.

 This option is good for adding nose wire to purchased masks, and for people who’d like to remove the nose wire before washing.
 I use this thin silver wire as my nose bridge wire, and I cut it and bend the wire using these wire cutters.
 Below I’m showing the wire sticking out a little bit so that you can see how I bent the ends into little circles to avoid pokes.
-Normally, the nose wire will be totally inside the casing.
+Normally, the nose wire will be totally inside the casing before sewing it in.

 Step 1: Cut and sew bias tape (or a strip of folded fabric) onto the top inside of the face mask

 I sewed 4″ of bias tape (or you can use a bit of folded fabric) on the top inside of the mask.
-I tried both single-fold and double-fold bias tape, and I prefer single-fold bias tape because it holds the wire in place a bit better when I wear it.
+I’ve tried both 1/4″ bias tape and 1/2″ bias tape, and I prefer the 1/4″ bias tape because it holds the wire in place a bit better when I wear it.
 Fold and iron both raw edges in (if desired).
 Center the bias tape onto the top edge of your mask and pin or clip.
-Make sure the open edges of the bias tape is on top edge of the mask, like the photo below; the folded edge of the bias tape should be on the bottom.
+Make sure the open edges of the bias tape are on the top edge of the mask, like the photo below; the folded edge of the bias tape should be on the bottom.

 Then sew the bias tape along its open edge to secure it to the mask and close the open edges of the bias tape.
-If you used double-fold bias tape, you may also want to sew the bottom edge to secure it.
-I am showing single-fold bias tape below.
+If you used 1/2″ bias tape, then be sure to also sew the bottom edge to secure it.
+I am showing 1/4″ bias tape below.

 Step 2: Cut a piece of nose wire and insert into the casing

-Then I slipped in a piece of removable floral wire / twist ties / pipe cleaner / opened paper clip.
-Doing this way will allow you to take out the wire before you wash it.
-Curve the ends of the wire so they won’t poke you when wearing the mask.
+Slip in a piece of removable floral wire / twist ties / pipe cleaner / opened paper clip.
+Below, I’m showing the thin silver wire that I cut and bent using these wire cutters.
+Curve both ends of the wire so they won’t poke you when wearing the mask.
 To sew the wire in permanently (so that it’s not removable) then sew both ends shut after inserting the wire to permanently encase the wire in the mask.

 Here’s what the nose wire casing looks like inside of the pleated-style face mask: